Skip to main content

 Formats

-ChatBlocks has two first-class formats.
+Chatblocks has two first-class formats.
 The bar for adding a new one is a platform invariant the AI generator can’t be trusted to uphold on its own — everything else stays code.

 Vibe-coded block.
 Your file set is built into an iframe-loaded artifact via Vercel Sandbox.
 Strict CSP, no cross-origin framing, sandboxed iframe.Required: entry must be a relative path to a file in your set.
 Conventional: src/App.tsx.